Ulysses-Mac-A/Ulysses-Mac/README.md

 Direct publishing to WordPress, Medium, and Ghost sends finished writing to its destination without exporting and re-uploading files manually, closing the loop between drafting and publication.

+iCloud and Dropbox sync keep the entire writing library current across every Mac and iOS device, so a project started on one machine continues seamlessly on another.

 Ulysses Professional Suite is the platform for writers who treat their craft as a sustained practice and want one tool that organizes, writes, and ships every piece of long-form work.

 ---